-The Samsung Galaxy Buds Plus frequency response differs from the Galaxy Buds Pro: sub-bass notes aren’t quite as amplified, but a larger range of bass and low-midrange notes are amplified.
-This helps male vocals stand out from instrumental noise and the minor bump around 1kHz makes it easier for you to perceive immediate harmonics.
-Again, this means the bass can sometimes overpower other aspects of your music, especially if you’re listening to bass-heavy music, like anything by Billie Eilish.
-You can also pick from a variety of EQ presets for the Galaxy Buds Plus in the mobile app.
+The Samsung Galaxy Buds Plus frequency response slightly differs from the Galaxy Buds Pro, and the 1kHz bump makes it easier for you to perceive harmonic detail.
+You can also pick from a variety of EQ presets for the Galaxy Buds Plus in the mobile app (Android and iOS).

 Note: Sound quality depends heavily on how well the earbuds seal to your ears and isolate outside noise, both of which are only possible if you’re wearing the right size ear tips.
 Make sure you try out all the included ear tip options before settling on the right one for you.

 Individuals with deeper voices may find that the Galaxy Buds Plus quiets their voices a bit, but not nearly as much as some other true wireless earbud microphones we’ve seen.
 The Buds Pro don’t have this issue, and there’s actually a small boost in the bass frequency response.
 Listen to and rate our samples below!